 Plastic surgery errors may leave patients with permanent complications.
 Often, these complications result in having to receive corrective surgery, permanent disfigurement, loss of earnings, chronic pain, and/or mental distress.
 Patients who believe they are victims of medical malpractice would need to prove that a doctor-patient relationship existed, that a surgeon acted incompetently, and that the patient suffered harm as a result of a doctor’s error.
 Medical malpractice is a complex area of law, and many states have laws that limit the amount of time a patient has to file a legal claim following a procedure.

-To find out more about filing a medical malpractice claim, contact experienced Kentucky medical malpractice attorney, Seth Gladstein.
+To find out more about filing a medical malpractice claim, contact experienced medical malpractice attorney in Kentucky, Seth Gladstein.
 Seth will help you make the right decisions and fight for your case.
 Call today or fill out our online contact form and we will get in touch with you within 24 hours.